superseriousbusiness/gotosocial/docs/admin/cli.md

 Orphaned media is defined as media that is in storage under a key that matches the format used by GoToSocial, but which does not have a corresponding database entry.
 This is useful for excising files that may be remaining from a previous installation, or files that were placed in storage mistakenly.

+!!!
+Warning "Requires a stopped server"

-**This command only works when GoToSocial is not running, since it acquires an exclusive lock on storage.
-Stop GoToSocial first before running this command!**
+    This command only works when GoToSocial is not running, since it acquires an exclusive lock on storage.

+    Stop GoToSocial first before running this command!

 ```text
 prune orphaned media from storage